Swedish Women's Lobby: Views on transgender people

 Several women's shelters in Sweden have left the umbrella organization Unizon, affiliated with SWL, due to its anti-trans stance.
 In 2017 several women's shelters formed a new umbrella organization in Sweden, United Shelters, that unites Sweden's trans-inclusive girls' and youth shelters.
 This organization stands in opposition to SWL's members and their anti-trans stance.

 The Report on violence and pathways to violence in anti-gender campaigns, published by the European Commission and part of the EU-funded research project Co-Creating Inclusive Intersectional Democratic Spaces Across Europe, discussed several of SWL's member organizations as part of an anti-gender landscape in Sweden, noting that Sweden has seen "a gradual rise in anti-gender discourses between 2015 and 2023," and that also "self-described 'gender-critical feminists'" such as WDI and Women's Rights Watch challenge feminist expertise and engage in attacks on gender studies and scholars.

-In August 2025 SWL also founded "MOTERIS Protecting the Civic Space of Women and Girls," which states that it promotes "sex-based rights" and which is led by SWL.
-It includes gender-critical organizations in other countries.
+In August 2025, SWL also founded the international anti-gender network "MOTERIS Protecting the Civic Space of Women and Girls", which states that it promotes "sex-based rights" and which includes other gender-critical and anti-gender organizations.
+MOTERIS states that it works for "material reality" and that "women's existence as a sex-based political class" is being denied by "pseudo-progressive currents."
+It portrays the criticism of anti-gender politics by academics, NGOs and governments as an infringement of the "civic space" of anti-trans groups, and includes such organizations as Southern Poverty Law Center-designated anti-trans hate group Women's Declaration International.